 As a result, these dogs were bred to have a coarse and thick coat.
 This type of coat protects the Beagle from such environmental elements.
 In fact, these dense coats are pretty much a requirement for hunting hounds.

-In addition, the Beagle’s coat is also waterproof and weatherproof, which is only possible with these types of coats.
+In addition, the Beagle’s coat is also waterproof and weatherproof, which is only possible with these types of double coats.

 Don’t be fooled.
 Just because Beagles have short coats doesn’t mean there isn’t a lot of fur and hair to shed.
 Trust me, there’s plenty of fur to go around and many owners will agree.